TommyStarK/flowcus/README.md

             // Your logic

             // A Revent has two attributes, both interfaces and both mandatory.
-            // Data: the data consumed than you want to test.
+            // Data: the data consumed that you want to test.
             // Func: the function to execute to perform your test.
-            // this function must have the following signature func(*OrderedMap, interface{})(interface{}, error) revent := &flow.Revent{
+            // this function must have the following signature func(*flow.OrderedMap, interface{})(interface{}, error) revent := &flow.Revent{
                 Data: "this is some data consumed on which i want to perform some tests",
                 Func: performTest,